-The bokashi process is easy from start to finish.
-It is easy to set up; you just need a Bokashi Bran® bucket and some Bokashi Bran®.
-It is easy to do; simply add your food waste to your bucket, sprinkle with Bokashi Bran® and seal the lid.
-It is also easy to finish; once your bin is full do nothing for two weeks and then dig a trench in your garden (or compost pile), bury the bokashi-treated food waste and then do nothing for another 4 weeks.
-Your food waste will have almost completely decomposed and is then ready to be planted in.
+It is easy from start to finish.
+To set up, you just need a bokashi bucket with a straining tray and tap and some bokashi.
+Simply add your food waste to your bucket, sprinkle with Bokashi Bran® and seal the lid.
+It is also easy to finish, Once your bin is full do nothing for two weeks and then cocoon it in your compost pile.
+It is best to turn a compost pile every 3 to 4 weeks.

 3. You can compost all of your food waste

-The bokashi system can be used for all of your food waste.
+All of your food waste can be recycled with the bokashi system.
 Vegetable peelings, fruit skins and peelings, leftover salads and everything that you would throw in a ‘traditional composter’ are all great in your bokashi bin.
 You can also add cooked food, meat, dairy, baked goods – bread, egg shells, bones… all food waste.
-No flies, no miggies.

 4. No putrid smells

 Bokashi composting isn’t completely odourless but the smell shouldn’t be unpleasant.
 It smells a bit like pickles or the yeasty smell from brewing beer.
 The bin is tightly sealed and can be kept inside your kitchen where it is easily accessible to your food waste without causing any bad smells.